vitorcrivano/cordova-plugin-bluetooth-classic-serial-port/README.md

  * The phone must initiate the Bluetooth connection
  * Will *not* connect Android to Android (https://github.com/don/BluetoothSerial/issues/50#issuecomment-66405396)
  * Will *not* connect iOS to iOS
- * Android Target SDK must be 22 or less.
-New Permission model for SDK 23 (Android 6.0) not yet implemented
   * Does not connect to multiple devices, however with 0.9.5 and above multiple interfaces (serial ports) on the same device are supported.

 # Installing